 Front Load vs. Hybrid Top Load

 A hybrid is basically a top load without an agitator.
-It is larger without the agitator and uses less water.
+The drum capacity is larger without the agitator and uses less water.
 Many people like the idea of the hybrid, but I just do not see the design currently cleaning efficiently.
 The agitator rotated the clothes in this design and now there is none.

 Front load machines have had issues, mostly with water pooling on the gasket creating mold and odor.
 I always wipe the gasket and keep the door open, which eliminates the issue.
 We've written on how to clean your front load washer before.